 INDUSTRIAL TIMER counts up or down and alarms.
-Large display incorporates stack light or power relay.
+Large display, stack light, and power relay output.

 Industrial Process Timer …